theandrelima/nornflow/docs/nornflow_vars.md

    - From a paired file in the same directory, with same name as the workflow but prepended with '_vars' (e.g., `deploy_vars.yaml`, for a workflow file named `deploy.yaml`)

 5. **Domain-specific Default Variables**
-   - Variables specific to a domain (determined by first directory after a workflow root)
+   - Variables specific to a domain (determined by **first directory** after a workflow root)
    - Stored in `{vars_dir}/{domain}/defaults.yaml`
    - **Example:**
-      - For a workflow at `workflows/security/compliance/audit.yaml`, domain is "security" (not "compliance")
+      - For a workflow at `workflows/security/compliance/audit.yaml`, domain is "security"
-      - Variables loaded from `vars/security/defaults.yaml` (regardless of nesting depth)
+      - Variables loaded from `vars/security/defaults.yaml`

 6. **Default Variables**
    - Shared across all workflows regardless of domain or location